 - 1 tablespoon of grated lemon zest.

-Also, add a lemon glazing on top of the baked, cooled muffins for extra flavors.
+Also, add lemon glazing on top of the baked, cooled muffins for extra flavor.

 This is optional, but you can make a lemon glazing to drizzle on top of the muffin.

 This recipe is inspired by my vegan royal icing recipe, but I added lemon juice instead of almond milk and grated lemon zest.